How Hemp Oil is made

 Our Hemp Oil

-Impact Foods is proud to say that our hemp oil comes from organically grown crops and is cold pressed in Europe.
+Impact Foods is proud to say that our hemp oil comes from organically grown European crops and is cold pressed in Europe as well.
 We value the nutritive properties of the hemp more than anything else that’s why we process the seeds and do not refine it so that the end user can enjoy the full benefits of hemp oil.
 The result is raw, pure hemp oil that is far more superior in taste, aroma and nutritional content.

 Use it as finishing oil to salad dressings, as a substitute to butter on baked potato and other similar dishes or simply as a daily protein supplement.